1977 was a scary year.

 We were told to be perfect like our Father in heaven and stop sinning.
 This prompted me to stop chewing my fingernails, give up bubblegum and quit reading the Sunday funnies.
 Despite how much I prepared, news headlines still caused me to lay awake at night with my heart in my throat worrying that Jesus would come and I would be labeled a goat.

 Scientists tells us that fear floods the amygdala causing us to engage a “fight or flight” response.
 Meanwhile the thinking center of our brain is put on hold while we are running for our lives.
 How much thinking can you do when you’re running for your life?
-It’s considered bad council to choose a car, house or spouse in such a state–much less build a relationship with God.
+It’s considered bad council to choose a car, house or spouse in such a state, so why would we try to get people to build a relationship with God, based on fear?

 I have friends and siblings who tell me they get nauseated whenever they go near a Revelation meeting today.
 Some of them are agnostic or atheist because the picture of God they were shown as children only causes them to flee as far away from the church as possible.